nf-core/metapep/docs/output.md

 <summary>Output files</summary>

 - `db_tables/`
+  - `conditions.tsv`: contains condition_id, condition_name and microbiome_id for all unique conditions.
   - `alleles.tsv`: contains allele_id and allele_name for all unique alleles used for epitope prediction.
+  - `conditions_alleles.tsv`: matches alleles to conditions.
+Contains condition_id and allele_id for all unique condition - allele combinations.
-  - `conditions.tsv`: contains condition_id, condition_name and microbiome_id for all unique conditions.
+  - `microbiomes.tsv`: contains microbiome_id, microbiome_path, microbiome_type, weights_path and microbiome_bare_id for all unique microbiomes (combination of path, type and weights).
   - `entities.tsv`: contains entity_id and entity_name for all unique entities.
 An entity can be a contig (for input type assembly and bins) or a taxon (for input type taxa).
-  - `microbiomes_entities.nucl.tsv`: matches entities to microbiomes.
-Contains entity_name, microbiome_id and entity_weight for all entities of input types assembly and bins.
+  - `microbiomes_entities.tsv`: matches entities and their weights to microbiomes.
+Contains microbiome_id, entity_id and entity_weight for all unique microbiome - entity combinations.
-  - `microbiomes.tsv`: contains microbiome_id, microbiome_path, microbiome_type, weights_path and microbiome_bare_id for all unique microbiomes (combination of path, type and weights).
   - `proteins.tsv.gz`: contains protein_id (new unique id), protein_orig_id and protein_sequence for all unique proteins.
-  - `conditions_alleles.tsv`: matches alleles to conditions.
-Contains condition_id and allele_id for all unique condition - allele combinations.
   - `entities_proteins.tsv`: matches proteins to entities.
 Contains entity_id and protein_id for all unique entity - protein combinations.
-  - `microbiomes_entities.no_weights.tsv`: matches entities to microbiomes.
-Contains microbiome_id and entity_id for all unique microbiome - entity combinations.
-  - `microbiomes_entities.tsv`: matches entities and their weights to microbiomes.
-Contains microbiome_id, entity_id and entity_weight for all unique microbiome - entity combinations.
+  - `peptides.tsv.gz`: contains peptide_id and peptide_sequence for all unique peptides.
+Peptides are generated for downloaded or predicted proteins.
   - `proteins_peptides.tsv`: matches peptides to proteins.
 Contains protein_id, peptide_id and count (number of occurences of peptide in respective protein) for all unique protein - peptide combinations.
-  - `peptides.tsv.gz`: contains peptide_id and peptide_sequence for all unique peptides.
-Peptides are generated for downloaded or predicted proteins.
   - `predictions.tsv.gz`: contains peptide_id, prediction_score (epitope prediction score) and allele_id for all unique peptide - allele combinations.

 </details>